Food and Journeys®

 All the ingredients you need to make linsensuppe at home.

-• Lentils – dried green lentils that have been washed and drained.
+• Lentils – green lentils that have been washed and drained; dry pieces removed.

-• Carrot and potatoes – rinsed, peeled, and diced.
+• Carrot and potatoes – rinsed, peeled, and cubed.

 • Stock – beef or chicken will be great.

-A ladle of linsensuppe, ready for transfer to serving bowls.
+A ladle of linsensuppe, ready for transferring into serving bowls, and garnishing before serving.

-Start making linsensuppe by placing a pan over medium-high heat.
+Start by placing a Dutch oven or a large pan over medium-high heat.

 Add the chopped bacon.